4 Reasons Why Medical Equipment Goes Missing And How RTLS Can Help

 In this post, you’ll learn more about the four reasons why hospital equipment goes missing and how real-time location system (RTLS) technology can be a vital tool in preventing such expensive losses.

-Reason 1: Deliberate theft
+Reason 1: Deliberate Theft Within Healthcare Organizations

 It’s an unpleasant truth: there’s a thriving market for stolen medical equipment.
 There are numerous examples of hospital employees and other healthcare professionals stealing medical equipment or supplies that they can turn around and sell on the internet for a tidy profit.
 Sometimes professional thieves go to great lengths to infiltrate hospitals and steal equipment.